-More than 50 percent of successful breaches are attributed to fileless malware attacks.
+Over 68 percent of successful breaches are attributed to fileless malware attacks.
 If the malware gains access to PowerShell or WMI, it can move laterally across devices connected to your organization’s network.
 The malware is capable of exploiting applications such as Microsoft Office files and web browsers, collecting information and hindering device performance in the process.

 Since this cyberattack is difficult to detect, you might be wondering how do I protect myself?